09 Early years practice policy

 - What is the immediate risk to this child if I do not intervene now?

 - What might the risks be if I do intervene?
-If this was my child, what would I want someone looking after them to do in this
+If this were my child, what would I want someone looking after them to do in this

 situation?